ABCaps35/pcwatcher/README.md

 4. In a Terminal window on this second machine, navigate to the src/main/ui folder
 5. run `npm run start` to get React application running

-Note: in current state, a MySQL schema named "pcwatcher_schema" must be running.
-The schema name, along with the user name and password, can be changed in src/main/resources/application.properties.
-This will be removed later.

 ## Tools Used
 ### Main Technologies
 - React.js